-Cataract surgery is the most common surgical procedure world-wide.
-Cataract surgery has evolved considerably in the last 50 years especially in the last few years with the introduction of the Victus Femtosecond Laser.
-The FIRST Victus Femtosecond Laser was introduced to the UK by Centre for Sight in 2012.
-The laser used for Laser Refractive Lens Replacement (natural lens replacement) and Cataract Surgery takes the precision and safety of surgery to a completely new level.
+The FIRST Victus Femtosecond Laser was introduced to the UK by Centre for Sight in 2012 and more recently another laser CAPSULaser.
+Lasers used for Laser Refractive Lens Replacement (natural lens replacement) and Cataract Surgery takes the precision and reproducibility of surgery to a completely new level [REF 1].

-Cataract surgery is performed as a Day Case operation and is the most common surgical procedure performed in the world.
-In the UK 380,000 procedures are performed a year.
-The procedure is performed through microincisions (1.8mm at Centre for Sight) and all patients are treated using the Victus Femtosecond Laser - no compromise !
+Cataract eye surgery is performed as a Day Case operation and is the most common surgical procedure performed in the world.
+In the UK over 450,000 procedures are performed a year.
+The cataract operation is painless and involves only drop anaesthesia.
+It is rapid and conducted through a micro-incision (1.8mm).

-The use of a laser in cataract surgery takes safety and precision of surgery to a completely new level.
-Victus Laser Cataract performs absolutely perfect, repeatable and reliable surgery with accuracy to 1/1000th of a millimeter.
-With this level of perfection, cataract/lens surgery has become even safer and more predictable.
-Combined with high performance implants, those with cataracts can look forward to elimination of glasses altogether!*
+The use of a femtosecond laser in cataract surgery takes safety and precision of surgery to a completely new level.
+Victus Laser and CAPSULaser assists the surgeon in performing perfect, repeatable and reliable surgery.
+With this level of perfection, cataract/lens surgery has become even safer and more reproducible.
+Combined with high performance intraocular lens implants, like trifocal lenses, those with cataracts can look forward to elimination of glasses altogether!*

-In summary all the following previously performed by a steady hand are now performed by the laser and reproducible from eye to eye:
+In summary all the following previously performed by the steady hand of a cataract surgeon now performed by the laser and reproducible from eye to eye:

-- Microscopic laser made Incisions in the eye (rather than knives)
+- Microscopic laser made Incisions in the eye (rather than scalpels)

 - A perfect circular opening in the cataract capsule